 If you are feeling a bit peckish, the Wadi region contains restaurants and eateries that you refuel.

 6. Kids Farm

-An additional attraction from the Dubai Safari Park is your specially curated Kids Farm where little ones can understand about conventional farm animals like cows, goats, sheep and cows.
+An additional attraction from the Dubai Safari Park is your specially curated Kids’ Farm where little ones can understand conventional farm animals like cows, goats, sheep, and cows.
 We are sure your children are going to enjoy linking with nature and learning how to ride ponies, gather chicken eggs as well as milk cows!

 The Dubai Municipality is clear that there is more to the ambitious Dubai Safari Park than simply amusement.
-The park, expected to have a population of 5000 creatures, reptiles and birds, will concentrate its efforts on protecting endangered species through extensive scientific study.
-There are ways to introduce zoo keeping, conservation and veterinary classes to improve the awareness for wildlife conservation in the UAE.
+The park, expected to have a population of 5000 creatures, reptiles, and birds, will concentrate its efforts on protecting endangered species through extensive scientific study.
+There are ways to introduce zoo-keeping, conservation, and veterinary classes to improve awareness of wildlife conservation in the UAE.